 Skopje, not your typical European capital

 If you’re planning to visit Macedonia, this will probably be your first stop.
 Skopje will show you how Macedonians embraced a modern European way of living while still preserving their ancient past.
 There is no better example of this than the Stone Bridge, which connects the new, modern part of Skopje to the Old Ottoman Quarter and crossing it will make you feel like traveling back in time.
 Some other interesting sights include the Kale Fortress, Skopje’s own standing guard, the city square, Vodno Hill, and the Mother Teresa Memorial House (she was actually born in Skopje).
 While you’re here, you should also not miss…

 The deepest underwater cave in Europe

-The Matka Canyon is a home to 10 caves and more than 70 different species.
+The Matka Canyon is home to 10 caves and more than 70 different species.
 Matka is very popular among kayakers because of its calm waters and lush scenery and among cliff climbers because of its steep, dramatic gorges.
 The most amazing thing about Matka is probably the Vrelo Cave, which might be the deepest underwater cave in Europe.
 Today, officially that’s Hranická Propast in the Czech Republic but Vrelo haven’t been fully explored even though there were several attempts.
 Currently, no one knows exactly how deep this cave is.

-Related: everything to know before traveling to Montenegro
+Related: Everything to know before traveling to Montenegro

 Stobi, the ancient capital